 Therefore, you need to review your estate plan on a regular basis to make sure that it still meets your estate planning goals and objectives.
-We can help you understand the complex estate tax rules and create an estate plan with you.
-We provide sound and practical solutions to minimize the effect of taxes on your estate.

 Our next article discusses the Estate Taxation of US and Puerto Rico individuals.

 Formalize your wishes in an estate plan.
 It is an important step that cannot wait.